Sample Syllabus Statements

 To enhance student services, the University uses your UTC email address for all communications.
 Please check your UTC email on a regular basis.
 If you have problems with accessing your UTC email account, contact the Solutions Center at 423-425-4000.

-have problems with accessing your UTC email account or UTC Learn, contact the Solutions
+you have problems with accessing your UTC email account or UTC Learn, contact the

 Papers and other written assignments in this class will be submitted to UTC Learn.
 Assignments will be reviewed using SafeAssign text-matching software to analyze for originality and intellectual integrity.
 By submitting your paper online, you agree to have your paper included in the institutional repository of digital papers.
 If the results of the review indicate academic dishonesty, disciplinary action may be taken against the student as outlined in the UTC Student Handbook.